paul-carteron/frcadastre/README.md

 - [**PCI Etalab**](https://cadastre.data.gouv.fr/datasets/cadastre-etalab): conversion of PCI raw data into more user-friendly formats (GeoJSON, Shapefile, …).
 Updated at the same frequency as PCI.
 Still split by departments or communes.

 - [**PCI Express**](https://geoservices.ign.fr/parcellaire-express-pci): produced by IGN.
-A quarterly-updated assembly of PCI data to avoid large downloads and make usage easier.
+A quarterly-updated assembly of PCI data, ideal for searching data by wrapping location method.

 - [**BD Parcellaire**](https://geoservices.ign.fr/bdparcellaire): an IGN product, where PCI was geometrically adjusted.
 No longer updated since 2018.

 - [**RPCU (Referentiel Parcellaire Cadastral Unique)**](https://geoservices.ign.fr/rpcu): joint project between DGFiP and IGN aiming at producing a unified, geometrically corrected dataset.
 Still a prototype, not usable yet.
 Tools such as *RPCUtools* allow users to apply their own geometric adjustments.

----
+To get PCI Express or BD Parcellaire, you can use the greatfull [happign package](https://github.com/paul-carteron/happign).
+To use PCI and PCI Etalab, stay here ! :)

-## Focus on PCI
+### Focus on PCI

 Key facts about PCI (Plan Cadastral Informatisé):